ionic-team/ionic-portals/website/docs/for-android/how-to/using-the-portals-plugin.md

 Android also provides a way to link subscribers defined as functions with `@PortalMethod` annotations.
 An instance of the class containing the annotated functions can then be provided to the `PortalFragment` using the `linkMessageReceivers` function.
 See the example below for implementation details.

 :::note
 When using this method of adding subscribers, the Portals library will handle subscribing and unsubscribing automatically for you.
-Calling `PortalsPlugin.subscribe` and `PortalsPlugin.unsubscribe` is not required.
+Calling `PortalsPubSub.subscribe` and `PortalsPubSub.unsubscribe` is not required.
+If your portal has been configured with a custom `PortalsPubSub` instance, it must also be passed to the overload of `linkMessageReceivers` that accepts a `PortalsPubSub` argument.
 :::

 <Tabs